-Special education programs and services are designed to assure that students with disabilities receive appropriate and equal opportunities for educational growth.
+Special education programs and services are designed to ensure that students with disabilities receive appropriate and equal opportunities for educational growth.

 Students are eligible for special education if they meet the criteria of specific classifications.
 Information about those classifications is available here.